obartra/ssim/README.md

 The goal of this project is to implement a fully-tested, exact reproduction of the original Matlab scripts to compute SSIM.
 It also needs to be easy to use, performant and work in as many environments as reasonably possible:

 - Isomorphic build (node / browser)
-- Reproduction of the original Matlab scripts with a resolution of 10^-7 (±0.0000001)
+- Reproduction of the original Matlab scripts results
 - Appropriate testing to ensure correct behavior
 - Validate results against original datasets

 ## Caveats

 - Because of this projects reliance on [node-canvas](https://www.npmjs.com/package/canvas) you may run into installation difficulties.
 Make sure you follow the steps for your platform [here](https://github.com/Automattic/node-canvas#installation).
-- When using canvas or node-canvas, images will be retrieved as 8 bits/channel.
-You can use the `bitDepth` parameter to modify how SSIM computes the value but it will have no effect on how the image is read.

 ## Roadmap